DanTheServerMan/ansible/playbooks/README.md

 Overview
 ------------
-This directory is where I actually use these playbooks in my homelab.
-I have gitignore'd my ansible.cfg files, vaults, group/host_vars, etc. I keep a very best-effort example file of these in examples/.
+This repository represents a collection of Ansible roles and playbooks that I use in my homelab.
+Keeping it in GitHub allows me to show my work that I actually use regularly, but also helps me migrate towards Infrastructure-as-Code, while maintaining a copy off-site.
+I have gitignore'd my ansible.cfg files, vaults, group/host_vars, etc. I keep a best-effort example file of these in examples/.

-If you see a task or two that references a role that doesn't exist, remove it - its likely something I haven't pushed to GitHub yet.
+I mostly write these roles and playbooks for Ubuntu/Debian.
+Any support for RHEL-based systems is best-effort.

+While I am my own target audience, if you ever have a use case or want to see something added, send me a message.